Spring-Ford Area School District Phased Reopening Plans (Submitted to PDE)

 FREQUENTLY ASKED QUESTIONS

-When will I find out my child’s schedule for the 2018-2019 school year?
-Family/Student Access Opens in late-August.
-You may log on to your Skyward account to check your students schedule, homeroom and transportation information at that time.
+When will I find out my child’s schedule for the 2020-2021 school year?
+You may log on to your Skyward account to check your students schedule, homeroom and transportation information during the following time(s):

 How do I add money to my child’s lunch account?
 Spring-Ford uses e-Funds for school lunch, a new program for cafeteria payments that offers various options for parents/guardians who choose to make payments on-line.
 Click here to learn more about adding money to your child’s e-Funds account.